Nerang National Park MTB Trail Co-design Project

 The Co-Design project focuses on the UNSANCTIONED trails as reported in the 2018 Dirt Art trail audit report and illegal trails built since the audit was conducted.
 Before any decisions on the UNSANCTIONED trails can be made, numerous assessments (Environmental, Ecological, Cultural Heritage) as well as social and recreational value studies need to be carried out to form a new management plan for Nerang National Park.

-A number of interim actions are about to be rolled out including the SANCTIONING of a NEW TRAIL and the closure of recent illegal/unsustainable trails.
-These works will commence from Wednesday 10th November, weather permitting.
+A number of interim actions were rolled out including the SANCTIONING of a NEW TRAIL and the closure of recent illegal/unsustainable trails.
+These works were completed in early 2022.

 Action 1: Sanctioning of new trail.
-A new technical (Black grade) descending trail (~1.5km) will be built.
+A new technical (Black grade) descending trail (~1.5km) was built.
 The trail corridor is on the West side of Centre Road Fire Road starting near top of three hills and run south.
-The trail is expected to be completed by Xmas.
+The trail was completed late 2021.

-To make way for this new trail the unsanctioned Dr Down trail will be closed as it is an unsustainable fall line trail that has also caused significant impact to Upper Happy Valley trail.
-The runoff and erosion damage to Upper Happy Valley trail is too significant to mitigate and therefore, it is being closed to prevent further damage to the down slope Exits trail.
+To make way for this new trail the unsanctioned Dr Down trail closed as it was an unsustainable fall line trail that has also caused significant impact to Upper Happy Valley trail.
+The runoff and erosion damage to Upper Happy Valley trail was too significant to mitigate and therefore, it is being closed to prevent further damage to the down slope Exits trail.

 Action 2: Closure of illegal trails Built AFTER the 2018 trail audit.